-- On an annual basis, enrolled students are notified by email of the institutional policies and sanctions related to the unauthorized distribution of copyrighted material.
-This notice includes the exact electronic address at which this information is posted and a statement that the University will provide a paper copy of this information on request. - In order to use Mercer computing resources, all members of the University community endorse the Information Technology Access and Use Policy, which includes a section on copyright compliance.
-The Policy is included in numerous University publications, and links to the Policy are included in numerous departmental websites. - Mercer Information Technology periodically briefs members of Student Government about copyright, illegal file sharing, and related issues.
+On an annual basis, enrolled students are notified by email of the institutional policies and sanctions related to the unauthorized distribution of copyrighted material.
+This notice includes the exact

-- Mercer Information Technology leverages network equipment and software systems such as firewalls, intrusion detection devices, and bandwidth managers to block inbound and outbound P2P traffic. - Mercer provides a timely response to all notices of copyright infringement under the Digital Millennium Copyright Act.
+- electronic address at which this information is posted and a statement that the University will provide a paper copy of this information on request. - In order to use Mercer computing resources, all members of the University community endorse the Information Technology Access and Use Policy, which includes a section on copyright compliance.
+The Policy is included in numerous University publications, and links to the Policy are included in numerous departmental websites. - Posters are placed in student computer labs and elsewhere on campus to inform members of the University community about institutional policies prohibiting illegal file sharing. - The Department of Information Technology periodically briefs members of Student Government about copyright, illegal file sharing, and related issues. - Mercer University currently utilizes a Procera appliance to monitor and shape bandwidth usage by P2P and other applications.
+The University also has the ability to limit the number of simultaneous traffic flows from its residence hall and wireless networks.
+When a system is detected using excessive bandwidth, the IT Department contacts the owner to ensure that the bandwidth consumption is for legal purposes and that the user is aware of Mercer policies concerning illegal file sharing. - Mercer provides a timely response to all notices of copyright infringement under the Digital Millennium Copyright Act.